Post Summary: All the best things to do around Cape Kiwanda in Pacific City, Oregon

 Craving an adventurous stop on your Oregon coast road trip?
 Don’t let Pacific City pass you by!

 Pacific City is home to Cape Kiwanda, one of the most beautiful beaches on the Oregon coast.
-Here, you can take some good ole fashion long walks on the beach, or get a little more adventurous in the state natural area nearby.
-No matter what you’re adventure level, there’s definitely something you here!
+Here, you can take some good old fashioned long walks on the beach, or get a little more adventurous in the state natural area nearby.
+No matter what your adventure level is, there’s definitely something for you here!

 In this post, we’re sharing Cape Kiwanda accommodations, awesome activities, best photo spots and more to make your experience on the Oregon Coast one to remember for years.